 In a basic physical sense, the perspective or view of an environment or situation appears one way when viewed from one position, but may appear completely different when viewed from a different position in the opposite direction looking the other way.

-The same applies to the perspective or view of an idea, a philosophy or any other social construct.
-How one individual sees or experiences something is dependent on the position they hold and where they are coming from and the ideas, beliefs, thoughts and memories they already hold.
-How one views and processes the world depends on the sum of their experiences and understanding to date.
+The same applies to the perspective or view of an idea, ideology, philosophy or any other social construct.
+How one individual sees or experiences something is dependent on where they are coming from and the ideas, beliefs, thoughts and memories they already hold.
+How one views and processes the world depends on the sum of their experiences and understandings to date.

 If you are connected or identified with these aspects of yourself, you have a unique and individual experience and perspective which is like no other.
 This perspective is subjective and limited to the position you hold and view from.

-In order to move beyond subjective perspectives and truths, you need to be able to move your position, and consider and allow other perspectives.
+To move beyond subjective perspectives towards truth, you need to be able to move your position and consider and allow other perspectives.

 Human Objective Truth

-For human beings, objective truth is something that is true without the individual perspective and filters of an individual experience or position.
-An objective perspective is free from personal bias of an individual.
+For human beings, objective truth is true without the individual perspective and filters of an individual experience or position.
+An objective perspective is free from the personal bias of an individual.

 Objective truth requires the ability to view and judge without bias and the influence of external filters.

-As a physical being we each have a unique set of experiences that influence our sensations, thoughts, feeling, emotions, needs, desires, preferences, memories, belief and opinions, and ultimately who we are.
+As physical beings we each have a unique set of experiences that influence our sensations, thoughts, feeling, emotions, needs, desires, preferences, memories, belief and opinions, and ultimately who we are.

-As human beings, it is impossible to free ourselves of personal bias because the whole point of being here is to have a unique experience.
+As human beings, it is impossible to free ourselves of personal bias because a big part of being human is to have a unique experience and individual perspective.

-Every political, religious, economic and educational individuals, institution or system thinks they stand for an objective truth or perspective.
+Every political, religious, economic and educational institution or system thinks they stand for objective truth or perspective.
 In reality, every human perspective is a subjective view of truth and reality, derived from a singular position.
-Otherwise, they would have different viewpoint.
+Otherwise, they would all have the same viewpoint.

 Universal Objective Truth

-At a spiritual and universal level, objective truth is the sum of every subjective perspective, which considered together form and reveal the actual truth.
+At a spiritual and universal level, objective truth is the sum of every subjective perspective, which considered together forms and reveals the actual truth.

 As human beings, it is challenging to find real objective truth as we cannot move into every different possible perspective and consider them all.

-In order to move towards objectivity and objective truth, we have to move beyond the physical, human experience and the filters that we have created as a result of our own experiences.
+To move towards objectivity and objective truth, we have to move beyond the physical, human experience and the filters that we have created as a result of our experiences.
 We have to start to question everything that we know to be “truth” and allow alternative perspectives.

 To find a more objective truth or reality, we have to consider all the different perspectives and views to reveal the reality of what is.

-This article speaks in absolutes about subjective definitions of truth, subjectivity and objectivity and the topics discussed.
+Even this perspective speaks in absolutes about subjective definitions of truth, subjectivity and objectivity and the topics discussed.
 It is intended to be as objective as possible.
-But based on my own subjective perspective of the world, and as a human author, there is no way I can consider every human perspective ever experienced or expressed on the subject of truth in order to find true objective truth.
+But based on my subjective perspective of the world, and as a human author, there is no way I can consider every human perspective ever experienced or expressed on the subject of truth to find true objective truth.

-All I can do is to challenge what I think I know, and consider other perspectives and viewpoints as possible in order to build a bigger picture and try to find the most logical and rational truth in that.
+All I can do is to challenge what I think I know and consider other perspectives and viewpoints as possible to build a bigger picture and try to find the most logical and rational truth in that.

-The process of finding truth is always going to result in a subjective truth that needs to be considered your truth, based on who you really are and what you know and have experience.
-To find truth requires a number of steps that must continually be applied to refine and revise your understanding of the world and what is true.
+The process of finding the truth is always going to result in a subjective truth that needs to be considered as your perspective, based on who you are and what you know and have experienced.
+To find objective truth requires several steps that must continually be applied to refine and revise your understanding of the world and what is true.

-- Awareness – Become aware of what you think you know to be truth and what other have told you to be truth and be open to other perspectives and viewpoints… and then be prepared to let go of it.
+- Awareness – Become aware of what you think you know to be the truth and what others have told you to be the truth and be open to other perspectives and viewpoints.
+Then be prepared to let go of it.

-- Internal reality – Become aware of your internal sensations, thoughts, feeling, emotions, needs, desires, preferences, memories, belief and opinions and see them for what they actually are as an aspect of you.
-They are an individual response and a subjective experience rather than an absolute, objective truth of external reality.
+- Internal reality – Become aware of your internal sensations, thoughts, feeling, emotions, needs, desires, preferences, memories, beliefs and opinions and see them for what they are as an aspect of you.
+They are an individual response and a subjective internal experience rather than an absolute, objective truth of external reality.

-- Form conclusions – Form conclusions about what is truth for you at any time, based on what you know at that time.
+- Form conclusions – Form conclusions about what is true for you at any time, based on what you know at that time.
 Be prepared to change it.

 - Be open – Continue to question and be curious, gather data, and let go of any viewpoints should you obtain new, conflicting or different information or perspectives.